Bioconductor/bioc_git_transition/doc/scenario-10-bug-fix-in-release-and-devel.md

     git add DESCRIPTION
     ```

-    After adding the files which changed,
+   Commit the modified files.
+It is helpful to tag the commit as bug fix.

     ```
-    git commit -m "bug fix and version bump"
+    git commit -m "bug fix: my bug fix"
     ```

-4. The assumption is that you are making these changes on your `master` branch.
-Once the changes have been committed, you need to make sure these changes are available in your `release` branch as well,
+1. (Alternative) If the changes are non-trivial, create a new branch where you can easily abandon any false starts.
+Merge the final version onto `master`

     ```
+    git checkout master
+    git checkout -b bugfix-my-bug
+    ## add and commit to this branch.
+When the bug fix is complete...
+    git checkout master
+    git merge bugfix-my-bug
+    ```

+1. These changes are on your `master` branch.
+The changes need to be available in your `release` branch as well,

+    ```
     git checkout <RELEASE_X_Y>
     git merge master
     ## FIXME: version bump in master not same as in release
     ```
-5. Then, make sure you push your changes to both the Github and _Bioconductor_, `master` and `<RELEASE_X_Y>` branches.
-Make sure you are on the correct branch on your local machine,
+1. Push your changes to both the Github and _Bioconductor_ `master` and `<RELEASE_X_Y>` branches.
+Make sure you are on the correct branch on your local machine.

    For the `master` branch,

     ```
     git checkout master